vegather/MOONLogger/README.md

 </br>
 ##### `MOONLogger.forceSaveAndCloseLogFile()`
 This function is used when you don't want any future `MOONLog(...)` calls to be written to a file.
-There's no need to call this when the app is closing (in `applicationWillTerminate()`) as the file will be saved and closed automatically be the system.
+There's no need to call this when the app is closing (in `applicationWillTerminate()`) as the file will be saved and closed automatically by the system.
 If the file is already closed (either by already having called this, or by not yet having called `initializeLogFile()`), calling this function does nothing.

 </br>
 ##### `MOONLogger.clearLogFile()`